pgroenbaek/dbtracks-stf-profiles/README.md

 ### Open Rails testing version _T1.5.1-1390_ onwards:
 1. Download and extract the [latest release](https://github.com/pgroenbaek/dbtracks-stf-profiles/releases).

-2. Copy all the track profiles from the `TrackProfiles` folder.
+2. Copy all the track profiles from either the `TrackProfiles` folder or the `TrackProfiles_h` folder.
+These are mutually exclusive so only pick one.
+See the [Usage section](#choosing-between-trackprofiles-and-trackprofiles_h) for which to choose.

 3. Place all of them into the `<route folder>/TrackProfiles` folder.